st-alves/movie-covers-2000/README.md

 Movie covers from the 2000's (2001-2010).

 ## ID
 Use the IMDb movie ID without the initial "tt".
+For greater compability in future, remove left zeros (0121765 -> 121765).

 ## How to use links
 Use this URL pattern for default covers (you'll have to implement the automation yourself):